-A detailed noise study will be conducted as part of the awarded contract that is now underway.
-The study will determine if noise barriers are warranted at any of the properties that are adjacent to or near the project.
+A detailed noise study was conducted as part of the awarded contract.
+The study determined the addition of noise barriers in certain areas adjacent to or near the project.
 For more information on the criteria for noise barriers and to read Virginia's noise abatement policy, please visit this VDOT web page.

 Is the I-464/I-64 interchange part of this project?

 The project does not include construction of any roadway improvements on the I-464/I-64 interchange.